 10.1.1.
+Application Fee

-Students need to register each Trimester and pay the fee for the courses undertaken.
-Payments should be made as outlined in Section 10.4 "Payment Methods."
+All applications for admission to GCNYC require a \$50 non-refundable application fee that must be paid prior to the processing of the application.
+Payments should be made as outlined in Section 10.4 Payment Methods.

+10.1.2.
 Tuition for the 2019/20 session is detailed below.